 Shifting multiple gears at once

-Neglecting drivetrain maintenance
+Neglecting transmission maintenance

-External derailleurs: pros and cons
+External derailleurs: advantages and disadvantages

-The classic derailleur remains the most widespread on sporty and versatile electric bikes.
+The classic derailleur remains the most common on sporty and versatile electric bikes.
 Lightweight and affordable, it offers a wide range of gears.
 However, it requires a bit more maintenance and gears can only be changed while pedaling.

-Internal gear hubs: for whom and why?
+Internal gear hub: for whom, and why?

 Automatic transmission: at what price and for what use?